sforsayeth/OzSTAR-User-Guide/docs/source/index.rst

 Welcome to OzSTAR documentation!
 =============================================

-All technical specifications of the OzSTAR hardware are described at `https://supercomputing.swin.edu.au/ozstar/ <https://supercomputing.swin.edu.au/ozstar/>`_.
-Here, you will find all technical information needed to run jobs on the hardware.
+Here you will find the technical information required to help you run jobs on OzSTAR.

 .. toctree::
    :hidden: